Swine flu or monkey pox? Think again on disease names, WHO says

 "We've seen certain disease names provoke a backlash against members of particular religious or ethnic communities, create unjustified barriers to travel, commerce and trade, and trigger needless slaughtering of food animals.
 This can have serious consequences for people's lives and livelihoods."

-The world health body issued guidelines for the naming of new human infectious diseases to minimise any negative impact.
+The world health body issued guidelines for the naming of new human infectious diseases to minimize any negative impact.

 Terms to be avoided include geographic locations such as Middle East respiratory syndrome or Spanish flu, people's names as in Creutzfeldt-Jakob disease and Chagas disease, and animals such as bird flu or monkey pox.